CE Marking Approval of a Medical Device (Case Study)

 - Select a European Authorized Representative, because my client does not have a physical presence in Europe

-The bigger challenge is assembly of a Technical File for submission.
+The more significant challenge is an assembly of a Technical File for submission.
 Since the product is already on the market in Canada, all of the technical requirements have been met.
 The documentation of these requirements now needs to be converted into a format acceptable to a Notified Body.
 There are three recommended strategies:

-- What ever the Notified Body prefers.
+- Whatever the Notified Body prefers.
 Some of the Notified Bodies have a checklist of requirements for a Technical File.
-If such a checklist exists, the client should organize the Technical File in exactly the same order.
+If such a list exists, the client should organize the Technical File in the same order.

 - The NB-MED recommended format (NB-MED 2.5.1/rec 5).
 This document was created by the “Big 5” Notified Bodies.
 It provides a template in a two-part format for submissions.
 This was the format I used most often for auditing files and for creating new files.
 However, the proposed EU Regulations that are anticipated for release in 2015 are closer to the format of the GHTF guidance.
 Therefore, I no longer recommend this format.

 The company also hired another clinical consultant from our firm to complete a literature search and write a Clinical Evaluation in four weeks.
 The complete Technical File was assembled and submitted to the Notified Body electronically with seven weeks of starting the project.
-The Notified Body’s first round of questions were received within six weeks.
+The Notified Body’s first round of questions was received within six weeks.
 The client and I prepared responses to the questions in a week and submitted them to the Notified Body.
-Fortunately, the responses were thorough and the Technical File was well-organized from the start.
+Fortunately, the responses were thorough, and the Technical File was well-organized from the start.
 The Notified completed their final review and recommended the product for CE Marking within three more weeks.
-The Notified Body conducted two panel reviews to verify the technical, regulatory and risk aspects of the submission.
-Finally, the Annex V certificate was received 12 weeks after initial submission of the Technical File.
+The Notified Body conducted two-panel reviews to verify the technical, regulatory, and risk aspects of the submission.
+Finally, the Annex V certificate was received 12 weeks after the initial submission of the Technical File.